jcollas/whirlyglobe-1.2/README.md

     http://mousebirdconsulting.blogspot.com/

-If you have questions related to WhirlyGlobe send them to Steve Giffords (sjg) at the obvious address for mousebirdconsulting (dot com).
+If you have questions related to WhirlyGlobe send them to Steve Gifford (sjg) at the obvious address for mousebirdconsulting (dot com).
 [Trying to avoid automatic email harvesting there].